imhuaweizhu/data-structure-and-algorithms/README.md

 A variant of divide and conquer, where the problem is broken down into **one** subproblem, not multiple subproblems.

 For example: Binary search, Selection Sort, Factorial, Topological Sort and etc.

-### Dynamic Programming

-Solving an optimization problem by breaking down a problem into multiple **overlapping** subproblems, not independent ones.
-Solve the subproblems (recursively), and combine those solutions into a solution for the original problem. **The idea is to cache the results of overlapping subproblems**.
-Can be done bottom up (table construction) or top-down (recursive with memoization).

-For example: Integer knapsack, Traveling salesperson and etc.

 ### Backtracking